Home for the holidays: Family of fallen soldier gets new home just in time for Thanksgiving

 She recently moved her family from Illinois to Hillsborough County and can’t wait for a new start in a brand new home.

-“It’s the deepest feeling of gratitude and warmness I’ve every felt in my life,” she said.
+“It’s the deepest feeling of gratitude and warmness I’ve ever felt in my life,” she said.

 Hinton has seen the exterior of the home, but hasn’t been inside.
 The unveiling is set for 9 a.m. at the home on Yellow Pine Street.